 This is an unshakable historical monument built over 400 years back and ranks one of the best fortified areas of India.
 Rani Jhansi Ka Quila stands on the rock of Bangra and is centrally located in the city.
 Raja Bir Singh Ju Deo built this massive fort that depicts Bundelkhand’s history perfectly through the sculptures in the fort museum.

 There are fourteen total chhatris that show the architecture skills and craftsmanship.
 These picture perfect structures built to glorify the victorious rulers of mighty Bundelkhand Dynasty.
 The fourteen chhatris symbolize the past heritage and rich grandeur as they stand on the glittering shores the River Betwa.

 A true delight for bird watchers as the peacock unfurls its magnificent and vibrant feathers.
 Home to nearly 200 species of birds you can also spot the exotic jungle bush quail, woodpecker, owls, kingfisher and geese.
 There are wild animals like leopard, tigers and others like sloth bear, blue bull and jackals.
 The River Betwa flowing through gives a tranquil feel of a true nature resort getaway.

 You can visit this lovely place with scenic views right from October through March.
 Summers in India are quite hot.
-As monsoons may get muddy and flowing it is best to visit during winter months when the weather is pleasant.
+As monsoons may get muddy and flowing it is best time to visit Orchha during winter months when the weather is pleasant.

 The closest airport is Gwalior Airport and closest Railway Station is Jhansi Railway Station that connect to various cities in India.
 From there take an auto-rickshaw (45 minutes) or taxi (30 minutes) costing around Rs.
 300 to Rs.
 600.